What Does DEI Stand For?

 Diversity

-Diversity is having a group of people whom all have high levels of differences in an area.
-When it comes to workplaces, this usually entails physical, social, and mental differences.
+Diversity is having a group of people with high differences in an area.
+Regarding workplaces, this usually entails physical, social, and mental differences.
 If you have a diverse group, you’ll have different genders, sexual orientations, religions, races, and other diverse groups.

 Equity

-Equity refers to making sure everyone in your workplace has access to the same opportunities, developments, treatment, and promotion opportunities.
-The goal of equity is to get rid of any roadblocks in the workplace that would prevent someone from having equal treatment.
+Equity refers to ensuring everyone in your workplace has the same opportunities, developments, treatment, and promotion opportunities.
+The goal of equity is to eliminate any roadblocks in the workplace that would prevent someone from having equal treatment.

-These roadblocks can come in a variety of types.
+These roadblocks can be of various types.
 Some can be as basic as having a female name versus a male name.
-Others are on a worker’s physical appearance or educational background.
-Whatever the barriers are, it’s crucial to get rid of them in the name of equity in the workplace.
+Others are based on a worker’s physical appearance or educational background.
+Whatever the barriers are, it’s crucial to eliminate them in the name of equity in the workplace.

 Inclusion

-Inclusion looks at how people with different backgrounds feel in the company as a whole.
+Inclusion looks at how people with different backgrounds feel in the company.
 While you may have a diverse staff, this won’t automatically mean you have an inclusive staff.
 Inclusion allows all employees to feel like a valuable part of the team, regardless of their differences.

 Why DEI Is Important in Workplaces

-If your company isn’t prioritizing DEI and all it stands for, then your employees will likely miss out on reaching their fullest potential.
-When you have diverse, inclusive teams, you’ll find that your team’s decisions are more thought out because they have many viewpoints giving opinions.
+If your company doesn’t prioritize DEI and all it stands for, your employees will likely miss out on reaching their fullest potential.
+When you have diverse, inclusive teams, you’ll find that your team’s decisions are more thought out because they have many viewpoints and opinions.

-Research also shows that having diverse workplaces contributes to companies performing better than their competition.
-When your workplace has both gender and racial diversity, you’re more likely to see better profits and more customers.
+Research also shows that diverse workplaces contribute to companies’ better performance.
+When your workplace has gender and racial diversity, you’re more likely to see better profits and more customers.

 Overall, successfully implementing DEI in your workplace comes with these benefits: